-Course overview: Through this course, students will become familiar with the concepts and tools required to price and manage risk of fixed income securities, their derivatives, and their portfolios.
+Course overview: This is an applied course.
+Through this course, students will become familiar with the concepts and tools required to price and manage risk of fixed income securities, their derivatives, and their portfolios.
 The emphasis is on practical applications of the analytical concepts to real data and securities.